-In addition to the general degree requirements of the University, including the University Core Curriculum, students earning all Bachelor's degrees offered by the College of Arts and Science must complete the following requirements:
+In addition to the general degree requirements of the University, including the University Core Curriculum, students earning all Bachelor's degrees offered by the College of Arts and Sciences must complete the following requirements:

-- 1. Completion of the requirements for a major within the College. - 2.
-Completion of a Senior Thesis or Comprehensive Exam. - 3.
-No core, major, minor, or concentration courses may be taken under the Pass/Fail option. - 4.
-Language Requirement: Competency in a second language (classical or modern) at the intermediate level (courses numbered 201) is required for students continuing in the study of a language.
+- Completion of the requirements for a major within the College. - Completion of a senior thesis, comprehensive exam, capstone, or other culminating experience designed by the major department.

+• Language Requirement: Competency in a second language (classical or modern) at the intermediate level (courses numbered 201) is required for students continuing in the study of a language.
 Students beginning study in a language they have not previously studied can fulfill the requirement by completing one year at the beginning level (courses numbered 101-102).
 Non-native speakers of English who have completed the required English core credits at Gonzaga may petition the Associate Dean of Arts and Sciences for a waiver of this requirement.